 - 3. This permit authorizes the discharge of dredged or fill material into non-tidal waters of the United States for the construction of residential, commercial, recreational and institutional projects, and their components, which comprise and are necessary for the construction, use and maintenance of such projects.
-Project components may include, but are not limited to, roads, parking lots, garages, yards, utility lines, and stormwater management facilities.
+Project components may include, but are not limited to, roads, parking lots, garages, yards, utility lines, temporary construction facilities, and stormwater management facilities.
+In addition, project components may also include temporary construction facilities necessary to support the project.
 Examples of residential projects include single family homes, and multiple and single unit developments.
-Examples of commercial projects include retail stores, light industrial facilities (which means business activity such as commercial distribution, assembly or manufacturing processes with no primary use of raw materials), manufacturing facilities, research facilities, warehouses, distribution facilities, hotels, restaurants, business parks, and shopping centers.
+Examples of commercial projects include retail stores, light industrial facilities (which means business activity such as commercial distribution, assembly or manufacturing processes with no primary use of raw materials), research facilities, warehouses, distribution facilities, hotels, restaurants, business parks, and shopping centers.
 Examples of recreational projects include playgrounds, playing fields, golf courses, hiking trails, bike paths, horse paths, stables, nature centers and campgrounds.
 Examples of institutional projects include schools, fire stations, governmental office buildings, roads, judicial buildings, public works buildings, libraries, hospitals, and places of worship.
-This permit applies only to the portions of Bay County, Florida, as depicted on Exhibit 3 (SAJ-105 Boundary Map). - 4.
-This RGP authorizes impacts to wetlands, which are defined for the purposes of this RGP, as converted or unconverted wetlands (Exhibit 4, Converted /Unconverted Wetlands Map).
-Converted wetlands are jurisdictional wetlands that have been planted in pine trees, as shown by Exhibit 5 (RGP SAJ-105 Aerial Photo dated March 2013).
-To the extent that silvicultural activities in any area of converted wetlands, as shown by Exhibit 5, have ceased for more than 5 years after the final cut, such wetlands shall be identified as unconverted wetlands.
-Converted wetlands are hydric pine plantations.
-The class of converted wetlands also includes ditches and borrow pits.
-Unconverted wetlands are all other jurisdictional wetlands, and include cypress domes/strands, bay/gallberry swamps, cypress swamps, titi swamps, seepage slopes, Hypericum bogs, emergent marsh and other similar areas. - 5.
+This permit applies only to the portions of Walton County and Bay County, Florida, as depicted on the SAJ-114 Boundary Map (Exhibit 3). - 4.
+This RGP authorizes impacts to wetlands, which are defined for the purposes of this RGP as altered or high quality wetlands (SAJ-114 Altered /High Quality Wetlands Map (Exhibit 4)).
+Altered wetlands are jurisdictional wetlands that have been planted in pine trees (silviculture lands), as shown by the RGP SAJ-114 March 2013 Aerial Photo (Exhibit 5).
+To the extent that silvicultural activities in any area of altered wetlands, as shown by Exhibit 5, have ceased for more than 5 years after the final cut, such wetlands shall be identified as high quality wetlands.-Altered wetlands are hydric pine plantations.
+The class of altered wetlands also includes ditches and borrow pits.
+High quality wetlands are all other jurisdictional wetlands, and include cypress domes/strands, bay/gallberry swamps, cypress swamps, titi swamps, seepage slopes, Hypericum bogs, emergent marsh and other similar areas. - 5.
 Impacts to wetlands must meet all of the following criteria: - a.
-Impacts to converted wetlands: - (1) Impacts to converted wetlands shall not exceed 15% of the total converted wetlands in any one sub-watershed.
-The area within a particular sub-watershed to be used to make the 15% calculation does not include areas within Conservation Units located within the sub-watershed (Conservation Units are described in Special Condition 12).
-Sub-watersheds are depicted in Exhibit 6 (Sub-Watershed Map).
-The 15% calculation is the equivalent of a 5.67:1.00 preservation to impact ratio on an areal basis.
+Impacts to altered wetlands: - (1) Impacts to altered wetlands shall not exceed 23% of the total altered wetlands in any one Hydrologic Unit Code (HUC) 12 sub-watershed.
+The area within a particular sub-watershed to be used to make the 23% calculation does not include areas within Conservation Units located within the sub-watershed (Conservation Units are described in Special Condition 12).
+Sub-watersheds are depicted on the SAJ-114 Sub-Watershed Map (Exhibit 6).
+The 23% calculation is the equivalent of a 3.35:1:00 (77 / 33) preservation to impact ratio on an areal basis.